 1) Preamble

 For the preamble, the detection probability (for false alarm rate = 0.1%) vs. SNR (cf. doc.
-15-18-0106/r0) and the required SNR where the probability of misdetection (timing error) is <0.1%.
+15-18-0106/r0) and the required SNR where the probability of misdetection (timing error) is <0.1%, measured over at least 100,000 packets of size 100B.

 2) Header

-For the header, proposers are required to present the BER vs. SNR including all associated channel and line coding (if applicable) assuming random data for the header information.
+For the header, proposers are required to present the BER (PER?) vs. SNR (Eb/N0?) including all associated channel and line coding (if applicable) assuming random data for the header information, measured over at least 10,000 packets of size 100B.
+A packet error occurs of there is at least one bit error in the header or there is a preamble error.

 3) Payload

-For the payload, BER vs. SNR shall be plotted incl. any channel coding (if applicable) assuming random data for the payload.
+For the payload, BER (PER?) vs. SNR (Eb/N0?) shall be plotted incl. any channel coding (if applicable) assuming random data for the payload, measured over 1,000 packets.
 Proposers shall use their lowest and highest modulation and coding scheme (MCS) that is intended to be supported.
 Providing results for intermediate MCS is considered optional.

 4) Throughput at PHY SAP should be specified by the proposers.